cybaer-nova/crazyarena/README.md

 ### Dealing with docker containers

 After running the `run_crazyarena.bash -b` installation script the crazyarena container will start.
-Additionally, docker will start the container automatically on boot.
 If for some reason you need to stop or start the container the following commands might be helpful.

 ```bash
 docker stop crazyarena